 Mark is an embedded engineer with experience in FPGAs and software for aerospace, cybersecurity, and medical applications.
 He previously worked at SpaceX doing firmware design for a number of projects, including the Falcon engine controller.

-Mike began his career as an executive/personal assistant to the operating partner of Keller Williams Silicon Beach and an executive/legal assistant to the firm founder of Carlson & Messer LLP.
-During his tenure, he was responsible for implementing numerous organizational/account management practices.
+Mike began his career as an executive assistant to the operating partner of Keller Williams Silicon Beach and a legal assistant to the firm founder of Carlson & Messer LLP.
+During his tenure, he was responsible for implementing numerous organizational and account management practices.

 Sean most recently was a member of the Liquid Propulsion Laboratory at the University of Southern California.
 He was an integration and test engineer for the Balerion rocket engine development campaign.
 He also has two publications with AIAA and IAC regarding additively manufactured rocket engines.